 What can also make it difficult is tension.

-Tension is a conflict between what we need or expect vs what we perceive to have.
+Tension is a conflict between what our mind needs, values, or expects vs what it has instead.

-When we experience too much tension, we can become mired in the discomfort or pain of our tension.
+When we experience too much tension, we can become mired in the discomfort or pain.

 In this state, we have no room in our being to realize our empathy.